 Dotted with white chocolate chips and dried cranberries, these scones will make any breakfast or brunch a little more cheerful!
 Especially during the holidays.
 And if you need some more scone recipes - I have you basically 1000% covered:

 - Meyer Lemon Blueberry Scones

 - 2 cups flour

-- 5 tbsp unsalted butter cold, cut into chunks
+- 5 tablespoons unsalted butter, cold, grated into small pieces

 - 1 cup dried cranberries